sashel/permANOVA/README.md

 1. Make a new subfolder *stat_util* in your working directory *<PATH_TO_WORKING_DIR>/stat_util* and copy the files in *statfuns_for_ft/private* into this new folder.
 This is to allow direct access to the core stats functions.

-2. Put the file *dummy.mat* (which contains a data struture in Fieldtrip format) into your working directory
+2. Put the file *dummy.mat* (which contains a data struture in Fieldtrip format) into your working directory.

 3. Get the files in *sim_scripts*.
 Scripts to run the simulations start with the prefix *Sim_*, results can be plotted using the scripts that start with *plotPower_*. *FtSimLink* functions link the simulation scripts to Fieldtrip where the actual computations are performed.
+Make sure *sim_scripts* is in your path.

 ## Example: 2-way balanced independent ANOVA